CharanpreetSingh04/System-design/README.md

 **Note**: Among all the above use cases, the most feasible option should be selected based on cost and performance considerations.
 ---

+## **Scaling**:
+The ability to handle a large number of concurrent requests ensures that the system remains available.

+### Types of Scaling:
+1. **Vertical Scaling**: Increase server RAM and disk capacity.
+(HULK)
+   - Easier to manage but risks downtime.
+   - Single point of failure.

+2. **Horizontal Scaling**: Add more machines with the same configurations.
+(MINIONS)
+   - Fault tolerance, harder to manage.
+   - Linear performance improvement.
+   - Examples: AKS, AWS, etc.
+   - **Kubernetes (K8s)** is widely used for horizontal scaling.
+Below is the architecture of Kubernetes.

+---

 # System Design References

 1. **Online/Offline System**: